 The LG G3 OLED TV has fantastic reflection handling.
 It's better than on the LG G2 OLED, and combined with the spectacular brightness, this makes the TV look great in even the brightest of rooms.
 Bright reflections have a purple tint to them caused by the anti-reflective coating on the panel.

-The LG G3 has only adequate gradient handling in HDR.
-There's noticeable banding in dark grays, reds, and greens, as well as in bright greens and blues.
-Note that these results apply to a static image stress test; the HDR gradient handling of the TV fares much better in actual content.
+The LG G3 has very good gradient handling in HDR, but it's not as good as the Sony A95L OLED.
+There's noticeable banding in dark grays and bright greens and minor banding in the other color ranges except for the banding-free bright reds.
+Note that these results apply to a static image stress test; the HDR gradient handling of the TV fares better in actual content.

-The LG G3 has good sharpness processing with low-resolution or low-bitrate content.
-The text is a bit blurry, and some small details are lost, but the image is upscaled well overall.
+The LG G3 has very good sharpness processing with low-resolution or low-bitrate content.
+Some small details are lost, but the image is upscaled well overall.

-The optimal sharpness settings for low-resolution or low-bitrate content, with no over-sharpening, are as follows:
+Sharpness processing was calibrated for low-resolution or low-bitrate content, with no over-sharpening, with the following settings:

 This TV uses the new panels by LG Display with Micro Lens Array (MLA) technology.
 These panels are advertised to be brighter than those in the LG G2 OLED without requiring the actual WOLED panel to work harder, making it run hotter and thus more susceptible to burn-in.
 MLA technology instead acts as a focusing layer in front of the WOLED panel, allowing for a far brighter image.
 Note that the 83-inch LG G3 doesn't have MLA.